-The Certificate in Area Studies: Eastern Europe at Great Northern University provides the student with a strong foundation in the historical, cultural and linguistic characteristics of Eastern European peoples, with an emphasis on the East Slavic people and their distinctive worldviews, and their influence in Eastern Europe.
+The Certificate in Eastern Europe Area Studies provides the student with a strong foundation in the historical, cultural, and linguistic characteristics of Eastern European peoples, with an emphasis on developing an awareness of the distinctive character of the worldviews present in Slavic nations today.

 Suggested Program Plan

-What Can I Do with a Certificate in Area Studies: Eastern Europe?
+What Can I Do with an Eastern Europe Area Studies Certificate?

 Program Learning Outcomes